 It is your lawyers’ job to get you the most accurate information and advice as it relates to your legal matter.
 If you are unclear about an issue like this or any other issue relating to your case, speak to a knowledgeable and experienced lawyer as soon as possible.

 If you or a loved one were injured in a car, truck or motorcycle accident in Georgia, you will most likely have an uphill battle in dealing with the other party, parties or their insurance company(s).
-At Scholle Law, our Atlanta car and truck accident attorneys fully understand Georgia law when it comes to being involved in an injury accident.
+At Scholle Law, our attorneys fully understand Georgia law when it comes to being involved in an injury accident.
 We know that you have questions and we understand that there will be issues that require careful explanation.

 We are here to answer your questions and make sure that you have all the information you need as you move forward with your accident case.